 The call for applications for a fair data economy testbed is now open

 Are you a developer of data-based digital services?
 Would you like to use the IHAN® testbed in your work?
-Sitra’s application process opened on 25 March 2021.
+The application process is open from 25 March to 17 September 2021.

 A data economy that is fair for everyone is built one step at a time.
 The tools of a testbed developed by Sitra’s IHAN project can be used to develop and test services that are in accordance with the fair data economy.